Azure/azure-render-hub/README.md

 The portal Web App can be easily deployed into your existing Azure subscription.

-# What the Render Farm Manager Does
+## What the Render Farm Manager Does

-1. Create Azure infrastructure to extend your existing render farm
+* Create Azure infrastructure to extend your existing render farm
-2. Configures the resources to work togetehr
+* Configures the resources to work togetehr
-3. Provides usage and costs
+* Provides usage and costs

-# What the Render Farm Manager is Not
+## What the Render Farm Manager is Not

-1. A Render Manager, Queue Manager or Scheduler
+* A Render Manager, Queue Manager or Scheduler

+It is a prerequisite that you have an existing Deadline or Qube render farm.

-# What's Supported
+## What's Supported

 The Render Farm Manager is currently in Public Preview and therefore a 'work in progress'.
 The following scenarios are currently supported.

-.
-Deadline 10
+**Deadline 10**
-..
-Windows with Package Installation
+* Windows with Package Installation
-..
-Windows with Custom Image
+* Windows with Custom Image
-..
-Linux with Package Installation - Not Supported
+* Linux with Package Installation - **Not Supported**
-..
-Linux with Custom Image
+* Linux with Custom Image

-.
-Qube
+**Qube**
-..
-Windows with Package Installation
+* Windows with Package Installation
-..
-Windows with Custom Image
+* Windows with Custom Image
-..
-Linux with Package Installation - Not Supported
+* Linux with Package Installation - **Not Supported**
-..
-Linux with Custom Image - Not Supported
+* Linux with Custom Image - **Not Supported**

 The unsupported items are scheduled and will be available shortly.